le-dat/beincom-social/README.md

 - Beincom

   - Authentication: Implement a user authentication system with sign-up, login, and logout functionality.
-Only authenticated users should be able to view the post details.
+Only authenticated users should be able to view the post.

   - Commenting System: Add a commenting feature to the post details page.
-Authenticated users should be able to leave comments on a post.
+Authenticated users can be able to leave comments on a post.
 Display the list of comments for each post.

   - Search and Filter: Implement a search functionality on the home page to allow users to search for posts by title or content.
 Add a filter option to sort posts based on different criteria (e.g., date, number of comments).